-TRANSNATIONAL seeks to explain the intensity of polarisation on immigration, Europe, and climate change.
-It will combine insights from political cleavage theory with those on identity theory and social networks to examine transnational polarisation through surveys, natural experiments, and interviews.
-The research is funded by a five-year advanced ERC grant to Liesbet Hooghe which starts in January 2021.
-The project leaders are Liesbet Hooghe and Gary Marks.
+TRANSNATIONAL seeks to explain the intensity of polarization in Western societies on immigration, international governance, climate change.
+It combines insights from political cleavage theory, identity theory, and social networks to examine the sources and consequences of transnational polarization through surveys, natural experiments, and interviews.
+The research is funded by a five-year advanced ERC grant #885026 to Liesbet Hooghe.
+TRANSNATIONAL was kicked off in January 2021.
+Project leaders are Liesbet Hooghe and Gary Marks.

 Ashley A. Anderson, Assistant Professor, UNC Chapel Hill (2022)